DEB237/alx_html_css/README.md

-It looks like you're working on a homepage for a website called "Techium."
-The code you provided includes the HTML structure for the header, main content, and sections such as the hero section, services section, and works section.
-Here's a breakdown of the code:

 1. Header:
    - The header section contains a logo and a navigation menu.
    - The logo is represented by an <img> element with a link to the homepage.